How can CI/CD Transform the Process of Automating Operational Decisions?

 - Run a specific FlexRule’s model as part of the stage in the automated delivery pipeline

-Either way, the FlexRule CLI kit enables the DevOps team to configure the pipeline of your choice e.g. TeamCity, Jenkins, Azure DevOps Pipeline and etc. to do exactly what delivery means to you.
+Either way, the FlexRule CLI toolkit enables the DevOps team to configure the pipeline of your choice e.g. TeamCity, Jenkins, Azure DevOps Pipeline and etc. to do exactly what delivery means to you.
 From packaging and deploying a model as a service, to copying logic documents or even executing a model!
 In a nutshell, CI/CD for operational decisions will introduce continuous decisioning, integration, delivery, and deployment.

 Using CI/CD is a Win-Win Approach